 Students in the department are advised to consult the listing of courses in other departments, particularly in sociology, economics, history, philosophy, and theology.
-Courses in other departments selected in consultation with the student's adviser are counted toward a degree.
+Courses in other departments selected in consultation with the student's adviser and the director of graduate studies are counted toward a degree.